friendshipkim/transformer-from-scratch/README.md

 ## My implementation

-In my implementation, the embedding and final classifier are contained in `model/transformer.py`, while the encoder and decoder are contained in `model/encoder.py` and `model/decoder.py`, respectively.
-The basic building blocks mentioned above can be found in the `model/sublayer/` directory.
+In my implementation, the embedding and final classifier are encapsulated in `model/transformer.py`, while the encoder and decoder are in `model/encoder.py` and `model/decoder.py`, respectively.
+The basic building blocks mentioned above are under `model/sublayer/` directory.
 This is how I organized my model implementation.

 ```bash
 model